Janagaraj

 Janagaraj is an Indian actor who has appeared in over 240 films predominantly in Tamil cinema as a comedian or in supporting roles.
 He has also starred in a few Malayalam, Telugu and Hindi films.
+He was one of the top comedians in the Tamil industry during 1980s and 90s.

 Early life

-Janagaraj was born to Vadivelu and Muthulakshmi in Chennai Tamil Nadu.
+Janagaraj was born to Vadivelu and Muthulakshmi in Chennai, Tamil Nadu.
 He joined the Auditor General's Office as a Junior Division Clerk in 1976 and worked part-time as a theatre artist and a stage artist due to his desire to act and perform.
-He was friendly with Delhi Ganesh, another AGS employee who remained his closest lifelong friend.
+He was friendly with Delhi Ganesh, another AGS employee, who remained his closest lifelong friend.

-Janagaraj joined Director Bharathiraja as his unofficial assistant.
-After seeing his talent during the shooting of Kizhake Pogum Rail, Bharathiraja gave him the chance to act as a Brahmin in the same movie.
+Janagaraj joined director Bharathiraja as his unofficial assistant.
+After seeing his talent during the shooting of Kizhake Pogum Rail, Bharathiraja gave him the chance to act as a side character in the same movie.
 Later in Puthiya Vaarpugal, Bharathiraja gave Janagaraj another sensational character as a minor boy of the villain (G. Srinivasan).
 Janagaraj had acted with a trouser and baniyan for that movie.

 Janagaraj found his break in 1980 in Bharathiraja's Nizhalgal and was among the most wanted comedians, having shared roles with major film stars like Sivakumar, Rajinikanth, Kamal Haasan, Ramki, Sivaji Ganesan and with major film directors like Mani Ratnam, K. Balachander and Suresh Krishna.